confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 ## Context

 You have a piece of logic for transforming or aggregating events that ksqlDB can't currently express.
-You want to extend ksqlDB to apply that logic in your persistent queries.
-To do that, ksqlDB exposes hooks so that you can add new logic with Java programs.
+You want to extend ksqlDB to apply that logic in your queries.
+To do that, ksqlDB exposes hooks through Java programs.
 This functionality is broadly called *user-defined functions*, or UDFs for short.

 ## In action